Above, the Red Chief Tree still standing tall and its unlucky former neighbor next to the west

 Tree NameHeightGroundDBHTrunk Vol. (ft) Perim.(ft) (ft) (cu.ft.)
 Heart 170 74.7 17.0 21,481 Scotts Tree 240 66.3 16.7 23,823

-Large Sequoias below are the Heart in the first two pics and Scotts tree in the last pic.
+Large sequoias below are the Heart in the first two pics and Scotts Tree in the last pic.

-We also visited the fallen remains of King David Tree in McIntyre Grove since the burn to see if any of the carcass was still present.
+We also visited the fallen remains of the King David Tree in McIntyre Grove since the burn to see if any of the carcass was still present.
 It is a shadow of its former glory, but this is what is still there.

 Some measurements on a few Long Meadow trees of interest in the above pics are shown below:

 Tree NameHeightGroundDBHTrunk Vol. (ft) Perim.(ft) (ft) (cu.ft.)
-Large Tree on 100 giants trail with fir 217 83.5 22.1 25,095 Spike 224 83.6 20.8 22,611 Grizzly Jr 166 74.3 16.4 18,500 Large Tree on the south end of the meadow 231 67.9 16.6 16,148
+Large Tree on 100 Giants Trail with fir 217 83.5 22.1 25,095 Spike 224 83.6 20.8 22,611 Grizzly Jr 166 74.3 16.4 18,500 Large tree on the south end of the meadow 231 67.9 16.6 16,148